Frequently Asked Questions

 Q: Does Simple Data Backup use VSS?

-A: Yes.
-For ZIP/7z backups, it always attempts to use it.
+A: Yes, if it can.
+VSS is used to help ensure successful backups and back up "in-use" files.
+All ZIP/7z backups attempt using it by default (when it can).
 For non-ZIP/7z backups, it only attempts using it on items that could not be backed up without it (thus saving backup time if it is not needed).

 Q: Can I use my computer during a backup?